-The 2023 California School Dashboard and local data review highlight several areas of significant achievement for the Mountain View-Los Altos High School District:
+The 2024 California School Dashboard and our local data review highlight multiple areas of significant achievement across the Mountain View-Los Altos High School District (MVLA), as well as several areas where focused improvement is needed.
+The following summary reflects both our successes and the challenges we are actively addressing.